Mark your calendar…

 This happens through growing a trust in the wisdom of the individual & collective body-mind-in-process, primarily through the practice of movement, sound and contact improvisation.

 TANYA WILLIAMS is a context artist with a passion for dancing with complex systems… in community, on the land, and in the body.
-She has been facilitating contact improvisation for 15 years, along with physical theatre, ensemble improvisation, and authentic movement.
-She studied Alexander Technique movement education for many years and enjoys developing new ways to draw on all these forms to enrich contact improvisation.
-In a recent collaboration with Aaron Brandes, she integrated the wisdom of Structural Integration bodywork with Contact Improvisation, empowering people to create a mutually healing and enlivening dance practice.
-She is founder of the Ontario Regional Contact Jam, Friends of the Floor Dance-Theatre and The Living Room Context 24/7 learning community exploring what it means to embody a systems understanding and an experience of flow in everyday life.
-Most recently, she has been interested in how to create the conditions that nurture awareness of shifts in attention, sensation, perception, meaning-making, impulse and choice, and that grow response-ability and delight at our learning edges, emerging self-authorship and co-intelligence in “the dance”.
+In her classes, she loves sharing both practical and magical pathways into the dance, and has been doing this for 20 years.
+She studied Alexander Technique movement education and Structural Integration bodywork for many years and enjoys developing new ways to draw on all these forms to enrich the practice of contact improvisation.
+In recent years, she has explored the integration of the Pathway work of Laurel Mellin, integrating contact improvisation & authentic movement into an embodied self-facilitated practice for consciously changing neurological pathways.
+She has been working with the MT Space (Multi-cultural Theatre Space) for over 10 years, and currently gets totally inspired facilitating devised physical theatre with youth.
+She co-founded the Ontario Regional Contact Jam, Friends of the Floor Dance-Theatre and The Living Room Context 24/7 learning community exploring what it means to embody a systems understanding and an experience of flow in everyday life.

 TIM SPRONK has been dancing for 25 years.
 He started training at the School of Alberta Ballet in Edmonton, Alberta.
 After completing a B.F.A. at York he joined the Newton Moraes company and had since worked for a variety of independent choreographers and companies.
 He was a founding member of the Chimera Project and danced with Kaeja d’Dance for eight years.
 Currently a member of the Arabesque dance company and orchestra, Tim has most recently appeared at the Canada Dance Festival with CORPUS.
 Aside from dancing, Tim works as personal trainer and is an instructor for Join the Dance Canada, a charity that brings ballroom dance to young people in the GTA.